Rhineland bastard

-Rhineland bastard (Rheinlandbastard) was a derogatory term used in Nazi Germany to describe Afro-Germans, born of mixed-race relationships between German women and black African men of the French Army who were stationed in the Rhineland during its occupation by France after World War I.
+Rhineland bastard (Rheinlandbastard) was a derogatory term used in the Weimar Republic and Nazi Germany to describe children born of mixed-race relationships between German women and black African men of the French Army who were stationed in the Rhineland during its occupation by France after World War I.

-After 1933, under Nazi racial theories, Afro-Germans deemed to be Rheinlandbastarde were persecuted.
-They were rounded up in a campaign of compulsory sterilization.

 History

-"Brutality, Bestiality, Equality".
-German postcard sent in January 1923.
+"Brutality, Bestiality, Equality" on a German postcard, in juxtaposition to the official French motto of "Liberté, égalité, fraternité", sent in January 1923.
 A Senegalese man of the French Army is represented alongside a Czech soldier.

 The term "Rhineland bastard" can be traced to 1919, just after World War I, when Entente troops, most of them French, occupied the Rhineland.
 The British historian Richard J. Evans suggests the number of mixed-race children among them was not more than five or six hundred.

 All World War I belligerents with colonial possessions went to great lengths to recruit soldiers from their colonies.
 Germany was the only one of the Central Powers with substantial overseas possessions; it used numerous non-white troops to defend its colonies.
 Regardless of German attitudes toward the indigenous inhabitants of German colonies, Germany's lack of control of the sea lanes would have made it nearly impossible for the German Army to bring any substantial number of colonial troops to European battlefields.
 Notwithstanding the exact circumstances, most Germans quickly came to view non-white Allied troops with disdain and were contemptuous of the Allies' willingness to use these troops in Europe.

 Germans across the political spectrum regarded the occupation as a national disgrace.
 Many considered all forms of collaboration and fraternization with the occupiers as immoral (if not illegal) treason.
 From the spring of 1920 onward, German newspapers frequently ran stories about the alleged "Black Horror on the Rhine", accusing Senegalese soldiers of routinely gang-raping thousands of German women and girls on a daily basis.

 In the popular 1921 novel Die Schwarze Schmach: Der Roman des geschändeten Deutschlands (The Black Shame: A Novel of Disgraced Germany) by Guido Kreutzer, he wrote that all mixed race children born in the Rhineland are born "physically and morally degenerate" and are not German at all.
-Kreutzer also declared that the mothers of these children ceased to be German the moment they had sex with non-white men, and they could never join the Volksgemeinschaft.
+Kreutzer declared that the mothers of these children ceased to be German the moment they had sex with non-white men, and they could never join the Volksgemeinschaft.